- Maximum rate: 1.5% p.a.

-How do I design the best saving plan for me?
+How to design the best saving plan for you

 There is no such thing as a “one size fits all” savings plan.
 The best savings plan depends on your income, expenses and personal circumstances, so what works for one person might not work for another.
 All of us have different levels of income, varying levels of outstanding debt and ongoing expenses, as well as a certain level of “cutting back” that we are willing to tolerate.